A complex system is a

 - It is out of thermodynamic equilibrium with its Environment and is often driven by something external.

-A complex system is an expression of its components’.
+A complex system is an expression of its components’ Self-organisation.
 It can self-stabilise and adapt to changing environments if the components’ interactions are able to absorb these changes or adapt or transform the system to cope with them.
 Its recurrent stable states are the Attractors of its State Space.

 Because a complex system’s behaviour emerges from the interactions of a large number of autonomous components, it can only be explained by focusing on the components’ relationships, not atomistically.
 This also means its history is hard to compress and its future is hard to predict.